 3. Do I need a permit for flatwork/to pave my driveway?

 No permits are required for flatwork or paving for an existing driveway.
-However, if you propose to relocate the driveway, you must contact the Departments of Planning and Public Works.
+However, if you propose to relocate the driveway, you must contact the Planning Division and the Public Works Department.

 4. Do I need a permit to reface my sign?

 Yes.
-Planning Department approval and a building permit is required.
+Planning Division approval and a building permit is required.